Announcing new Tableau Data Literacy curriculum for higher education

 Get started with Tableau data literacy curricula today

-Tableau Academic Programs have proudly provided free Tableau licenses to more than one million students and instructors around the world, leading the charge to improve data literacy among future generations.
+Tableau Academic Programs have proudly provided free Tableau licenses to more than 1.5 million students and instructors around the world, leading the charge to improve data literacy among future generations.

-If you’re an instructor at an accredited institution, you can request a free Tableau for Teaching license for instructional use or noncommercial academic research.
-Once approved, you will receive information on how to gain access to our curricula.
+If you’re an instructor at an accredited institution, visit the Tableau for Teaching page to request a free Tableau license and join our community user group to gain access to our curricula.

 In addition to your free license, instructors and students get full access to Tableau eLearning—great for supplementing your data literacy course and for remote or self-paced learning.
 Finally, you’ve got the Tableau Community—the largest, most diverse data community in the world—offering unparalleled support at every step along your analytics journey.